 - understanding the importance of spacing between letters and words

-- teachers’ modelling good handwriting
+- teachers modelling good handwriting

 WRITING - COMPOSITION

-- being given the opportunities to learn the styles, structures and levels of formality for different text types in English lessons
+- being given opportunities to learn the styles, structures and levels of formality for different text types in English lessons

-- English being embedded across the whole curriculum to enable children to apply their literacy skills in meaningful contexts so their writing always has a purpose link to the topic with a clear audience for whom it is written
+- English being embedded across the whole curriculum to enable children to apply their literacy skills in meaningful contexts

 - making corrections, in response to teachers’ marking, to errors in spelling, punctuation and grammar